Another super win

 2006 - Daniel Agger scored his first reds goal, a superb long range effort to level the scores in our 2-1 home defeat of West Ham United after Bobby Zamora had put the Hammers ahead in our fiftieth League meeting at Anfield.
 Dirk Kuyt made his debut as a second-half substitute after Peter Crouch had handed us the lead on the stroke of half time.

 1972 - We also entertained the Irons, winning 3-2.
-Bryan ‘Pop' Robson bagged a brace for the visitors, with the scores levelled by John Toshack and then a Bobby Ferguson own goal before Emlyn Hughes grabbed the winner.
+Bryan ‘Pop' Robson bagged a brace for the visitors, two of his five goals against the reds, with the scores levelled by John Toshack and then a Bobby Ferguson own goal before Emlyn Hughes grabbed the winner.

 A Hardy youngster